Why UX comes last on most web teams

 Very soon an AI embedded on your site will give users just what they're looking for after a few text or voice prompts.

-I expect AI interfaces to get so good they will dominate how ordinary people find and engage with your content.
-Needle in a haystack?
-No problem.
+I expect AI interfaces to become so good that they will dominate how ordinary people find and engage with your content.

-Importantly, users are unlikely to treat AI-delivered information in the same way as search results.
+Importantly, users are unlikely to treat AI-delivered information in the same way as 'old' search results.
 They will expect and assume that whatever it provides is correct and that everything they need is included.

 For many, this new interface will be your website.
 No need to trawl through vast, confusing megamenus or landing pages with cryptic links anymore.